 URBINO

-historically famous for the Università Libera (Free
+Urbino is historically famous for the Università

-and cultural importance, is associated with Pesaro regarding
+historical, artistic and cultural importance, is associated

-the domination of the province; situated high up on a hilly
+with Pesaro regarding the domination of the province; situated

-ridge, culminating in two heights and longitudinally orientated
+high up on a hilly ridge, culminating in two heights and longitudinally

 It is the native land of Raffaello Sanzio, Baroccio and Brandanti.